What Is Customer Churn?

 Analytics helps show which behaviors (or absence of them) best predict churn.
 Develop your standards for account health with actual usage data—which accounts use which features, with what frequency?
 If you know which behaviors suggest long-term usage, you can see everyone not taking the right actions in your product, and reach out to them.

-Facebook famously revealed that users who added “7 friends in 10 days” predicted retention more accurately than any other metric, so they lasered on getting people to pass this threshold.
+Example: Facebook famously revealed that users who added “7 friends in 10 days” predicted retention more accurately than any other metric, so they lasered on getting people to pass this threshold.
 Find your equivalent measure to reduce churn earlier rather than later.

 2. Put ‘em in cohorts